 Take Advantage of Wall Space

 Just because your bedroom is small doesn't mean you should forgo double nightstands.
-Creating symmetry in a small room helps it feel more cohesive, so opt for a smaller bed and smaller nightstands to create the look with less space.
+Creating symmetry in a small room helps it feel more cohesive.
+Opt for a smaller bed and smaller nightstands to create the look with less space.

 Lean Your Mirror